Hello and welcome!

 We all have our stories, they can have many chapters, these create the book of our life.

-You will find yourself here as you or someone you know will be feeling overwhelmed or certainly challenged by life this, this maybe stopping you from feeling good about you in the world.
+You will find yourself here as you or someone you know will be feeling overwhelmed or certainly challenged by life this maybe stopping you from feeling good about yourself in the world.

-People seek therapy for many different reasons such as: a crises or situation which may be old or just recently happened or feeling overwhelmed, anxious or depressed, stuck and/or dissatisfied, disengaged with life and unable to move onto another chapter in life.
-It may be that your suffering with obsessive thoughts or low self-esteem, or feeling you want to hide inside yourself.
+People seek therapy for many different reasons such as: a crises or situation which may be an old or a new or feeling overwhelmed, anxious or depressed, stuck and/or dissatisfied or disengaged with life.

 Feelings and inner scripts, beliefs and stories are very powerful and life is full of challenges for us as human beings, it can be hard to detach from them at times and see a bigger picture, therapy helps to see life from a different perspective by exploring many different angles of yourself the journey you so far have been on and feelings connected to this and helps see life from a different perspective.

 I work with a gentle, approach engaging with you to explore your triggers and understand how you think, feel and respond in particular situations and in relationships.

 Together, in a relaxed safe environment, we create the space to explore the obstacles that are causing you difficulties, helping you to gain insight, and enabling you to take control of the relationships and circumstances in your life.

 Training, qualifications & experience

 Accredited Member of BACP (British Association Counsellors & Psychotherapists)